dfed/SafeDI/README.md

     }

     // The Instantiator‘s `instantiate()` function will build a view of type `ChildView`.
-    // Because the type is passed in as a string literal, this code does not need to
-    // have a dependency on the module that defines `ChildView`.
-All that is required
-    // for this code to compile is for there to be an
+    // All that is required for this code to compile is for there to be an
     // `@Instantiable public struct ChildView: View` in the codebase.
     @Instantiated(fulfilledByType: "ChildView")
     private let childViewBuilder: Instantiator<some View>